-Trolltunga Norway is one of best hikes in the world.
+Trolltunga Norway is one of the best hikes in the world.
 Map, checklist, directions.
-Here is the ultimate guide on everything you need to know to hike Trolltunga.
+Here is the ultimate guide to everything you need to know to hike Trolltunga.

 My questions included: Is it really an expert hike?
 Will I be fit enough?
 How do I get there?
 What should I wear?
 Does it really take 12 hours?
 Do I need a compass?
 Is sitting on the tip of the tongue scary?

 This article will attempt to answer all your questions by providing more practical information about the hike, from preparation to getting to and from Trolltunga.
 If you’re interested in hiking Preikestolen or Kjeragbolten, then don’t miss my post on Stavanger here.

 Good news!
 The demoralizing step climb at the start of the hike can now be skipped over thanks to a new car park which has been created at the upper trailhead which is called P3 Mågelitopp.
 Hurray!
 This will save you a good 2 hours depending on your fitness level.
 Parking is limited to 30 spaces (NOK 600 per day) so get there early or book ahead at trolltunganorway.com/no. More details can be found on the Visit Norway website.